DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 * Some artists have based their work on distribution processes such as Pirate Bay-style file sharing: existing books are scanned and quickly converted into downloadable ebooks, with an emphasis on spreading and on alternative ways of networking (such as person-to-person exchange of files on flash drives).
 * Electronic artists' books can be based on experimentation with existing easy-to-use authoring apps and online authoring platforms such as *The People's E-Book* or *KYUR8*.
 * Proprietary authoring tools and distribution platforms such as Apple's iBooks Author can be used out of pragmatic considerations (as pioneered by Paul Chan's artists' book publishing house Badlands Unlimited).
 However, this will greatly limit the scope of distribution as well as the long-term readability of the project, as was the case with CD-ROM and Flash multimedia books in the past.
 * Other standard file formats creatively used and abused as document formats for visual books include: animated GIF graphics files for the digital equivalent of flip books, **MP4** video files displaying a real-time book <!--- not sure what this means exactly?
 Joe --> , MP3 audio files triggering abstract art on the volume meter display of an audio player, JPEG files with encoding artifacts of corrupted bits, etc. [^other-formats] Such files are relatively easy to create, and there are substantial communities of artists/designers actively working with such media.
-However, in most cases, the resulting works will only be viewable in web browsers, not on e-readers and e-reading applications.
+However, in most cases, the resulting works will only be viewable in web browsers, not on e-reader devices and applications.
 They also cannot be distributed through electronic bookstores.
 * Self-contained HTML/HTML5; using Pandoc, it is possible to store an HTML file and all its images and style sheets as one single, large file.
 * Plain (ASCII) text files: these were the standard medium for self-published electronic magazines ('e-zines') and electronic 'samizdat' (Soviet underground) books from the 1970s to the early 1990s.
 Since the plain-text format has remained stable since 1963, this is in fact the most resilient form of experimental electronic publishing.
 The website [textfiles.com](http://www.textfiles.com) provides a rich archive of the plain-text electronic publishing subculture from the 1970s to the 1990s.